Shared short codes are going away. Here’s how to find your alternative

 Change.
 It’s inevitable.
 It’s gonna come.
 It makes the world a better place.
 Everyone from Michael Jackson, to Sam Cooke, to Kelly Clarkson has sung about it.
 And just like so many other things in the world, the messaging industry is changing once again.
-This blog is part one of a multi-part series that will walk you through the many upcoming changes to the messaging industry in 2019.
-So what’s changing, and why should you be concerned about using a shared short code?
-We’ll walk you through it.
+It’s time to say goodbye to your shared short code.

-The world of business messaging is changing as it makes way for the newly redefined A2P messaging landscape.
-This change starts at the carrier layer – and the change is starting now!
-As business messaging evolves, and new technology emerges, shared short codes are slowly beginning to sunset within the telecom industry.
+The world of business messaging is changing as it makes way for the newly redefined A2P (or business) messaging landscape.
+This change starts at the carrier layer—and the change is starting now!
+As business messaging evolves, and new technology emerges, shared short codes are finally beginning to sunset within the telecom industry.

 Why is my shared short code going away?